umich-brcf-bioinf/2022-07-25-umich-computational-foundations/source/Module99_Wrap_up.md

 - <a class="external" target="_blank" href="https://explainshell.com/">ExplainShell.com</a> can elaborate the flags of specific Bash commands:
 - Regular expression syntax (aka "regex") is extremely powerful but also a broad topic unto itself
   - <a class="external" target="_blank" href="https://medium.com/factory-mind/regex-tutorial-a-simple-cheatsheet-by-examples-649dc1c3f285">Regex tutorial — A quick cheatsheet by examples</a>
-  - A bit like ExplainShell above, but for regex expressions (thanks, Piyush!):<br/>
+  - A bit like ExplainShell above, but for regex expressions:<br/>
   <a class="external" target="_blank" href="https://regexr.com/">https://regexr.com/</a>
 - Intro lessons and workshops in Bash / Git / R / Python :
   - <a class="external" href="https://software-carpentry.org/lessons/" target="_blank">Software Carpentry</a>